markusmoenig/CHIPcade/ChipDocumentation.md

 - **LD Rd, Memory Address**.
 Load memory to the destination register.
 - **LDI Rd, Value**.
 Load an immediate value to the destination register.
+- **LDRESX Rd**.
+Load the x value of the screen resolution to the destination register.
+- **LDRESY Rd**.
+Load the y value of the screen resolution to the destination register.
 - **ST Memory Addres, Rs**.
 Store the source register at the destination memory address.

 - **INC Rd**.
 Increase the destination register by 1.